replaysMike/AnySerializer/README.md

 Ignoring fields/properties is as easy as using any of the following standard ignores: `[IgnoreDataMember]`, `[NonSerializable]` and `[JsonIgnore]`.
 Note that `[NonSerializable]` only works on fields, for properties (and/or fields) use `[IgnoreDataMember]`.

+### Other applications

-If you need a way to copy an object that doesn't involve serialization, try [AnyClone](https://github.com/replaysMike/AnyClone)!
-To see differences between two serialized objects you can use [AnyDiff](https://github.com/replaysMike/AnyDiff):
+To see differences between two serialized objects you can use [AnyDiff](https://github.com/replaysMike/AnyDiff) on your copied object:

 ```csharp
 var object1 = new MyComplexObject(1, "A string");